 Students receiving Federal and University Aid are subject to a Financial Aid Determination Date (FADD) for each semester aid is received.
-The Financial Aid Office determines the student’s official registration as of the student’s FADD.
+The Financial Aid Office determines the student’s official registration as of 11:59 pm MT on the student’s FADD.
 This measurement is an automatic process.
 Students who are not registered at this time are not eligible for Federal or University Aid.

 For full semester and 1st block classes, the FADD is normally the end of the 23rd day of the semester or when it is determined the student has a valid FAFSA, whichever is later.

 For students who are taking only 2nd block classes, the 2nd block FADD applies.
 However, students taking 2nd block classes in addition to full semester and/or 1st block classes are subject to the full-semester FADD for ALL classes.

 Semester-specific full semester, 1st block, and 2nd block FADDs can be found on the Dates and Deadlines page.